NishchintDhawan/Seng474-assignments/README.md

 # Seng474-assignment
-Repository for the Seng 474 assignments
+Repository for the Data Mining (Seng 474) assignments.
+I got an A- in the course.